 Why You Need Pelmeni in Your Life

 Pelmeni, or Russian dumplings, take a lot of time to make.
-But once you are done, your dinners couldn’t be easier, faster, and more delicious.
-You can keep pelmeni in the freezer for months and only spend minutes to prepare your dinner or set a table for unexpected guests.
+But once you stuffed the freezer with a few kilos, you only spend minutes to prepare a dinner on a busy night or set a table for unexpected guests.

 Origins of Pelmeni